Mysterious Absorption Lines Could Illuminate 90-year Puzzle

 About the Gemini Observatory: The Gemini Observatory is an international collaboration with two identical 8-meter telescopes.
 The Frederick C. Gillett Gemini Telescope is located on Mauna Kea, Hawaii, (Gemini North) and the other telescope on Cerro Pachón in central Chile (Gemini South); together the twin telescopes provide full coverage over both hemispheres of the sky.
 The telescopes incorporate technologies that allow large, relatively thin mirrors, under active control, to collect and focus both visible and infrared radiation from space.

 The Gemini Observatory provides the astronomical communities in seven partner countries with state-of-the-art astronomical facilities that allocate observing time in proportion to each country’s contribution.
 In addition to financial support, each country also contributes significant scientific and technical resources.
 The national research agencies that form the Gemini partnership include: the U.S. National Science Foundation, the UK Science and Technology Facilities Council, the Canadian National Research Council, the Chilean Comisión Nacional de Investigación Cientifica y Tecnológica, the Australian Research Council, the Argentinean Consejo Nacional de Investigaciones Científicas y Técnicas and the Brazilian Conselho Nacional de Desenvolvimento Científico e Tecnológico.
 The observatory is managed by the Association of Universities for Research in Astronomy Inc. under a cooperative agreement with the National Science Foundation, which also serves as the executive agency for the international partnership.
-For more, go to www.gemini.edu.
+For more, go to the Gemini Observatory website.